-Also known as Pyridoxine, Vitamin B6 helps increase the production of neropinephrine and serotonin.
+Also known as Pyridoxine, Vitamin B6 helps increase the production of norepinephrine and serotonin.
 These two hormones are the most important mood regulators.
 Lack of these two hormones will cause stress to depression.

 Some foods that contain high levels of Vitamin B6 include carrots, sunflower seeds, shrimp, tuna, and spinach.

-This vitamin is an important component for healthy brain function.
+This vitamin is an important component of healthy brain function.
 Not only does it help overcome depression, but it can also prevent dementia and confusion.

 Some foods that contain high levels of Vitamin B12 are red meat, fish, poultry, milk, and eggs.

 Commonly found in green tea leaves, L-theanine is an amino acid that can reduce anxiety and stress by increasing relaxation in the body.
 A relaxed body will make it easier for you to regulate emotions and ultimately reduce stress.

 In addition, studies show that L-theanine is good for reducing psychological and physiological stress responses.
 Apart from consuming green tea, L-theanine is also available as a vitamin supplement.
 However, L-theanine from a cup of warm pure green tea will be more easily absorbed by the body than supplements.

 Getting enough and good quality sleep can help the body fight stress.
 Unfortunately, the stress that has already come can actually make you have trouble sleeping soundly, or easily wake up several times at night.